 Australian Citizen vs Resident

-Difference between Australian Citizen and Resident
+What is the difference between Australian Citizen and Resident?

-• An Australian citizen has the right to vote; a resident does not.
+• An Australian citizen has the right to vote, a resident does not.

-• An Australian citizen can get in and out of the country freely; a resident need to obtain ‘Resident Return Visa’ if he wishes to travel in and out of Australia after his initial 5 year permanent residency visa expires.
+• An Australian citizen can get in and out of the country freely.
+A resident needs to obtain the Resident Return Visa if he or she wishes to travel in and out of Australia after his initial five-year permanent residency visa expires.

-• An Australian citizen has the privilege to seek election to parliament, a resident does not.
+• An Australian citizen has the privilege to seek election to parliament.
+A resident does not.

-• An Australian citizen cannot be deported unless proven to have acquired his citizenship in a fraudulent manner; a resident can be deported.
+• An Australian citizen cannot be deported unless proven to have acquired his citizenship in a fraudulent manner, a resident can be deported.